-Mukundra Hills Tiger Reserve Kota Rajasthan
+Mukundra Hills Pational Park Kota Rajasthan India

+Tiger Reserve was announced on April 9, 2013.
 “Mukundra Hills is the third Tiger Reserve of Rajasthan”

 It is spread over 4 districts of Rajasthan – Kota, Bundi, Jhalawar, Chittorgarh.
 And located on National Highway 12.